 - Grow Phalaenopsis in warm temperatures with 18°C minimum winter nights (except if forcing flowering) and 32°C summer day maximum.
 Ensure 6-12°C day/night difference to aid flower formation.

-usually bloom annually and the flowers last for several weeks if the plant is being cared for properly:
+usually will bloom annually under ideal conditions.
+The flowers last for several weeks if the plant is being cared for properly and there are no sudden shifts in temperature or humidity:

 - Buds turning yellow, wilting and falling prior to opening is from not enough energy in the plant to open the flower either because the light is too dim, the plant is too small, or the roots have rotted.
 Also caused by ethylene gas (produced by ripening fruit), or too great a temperature variation.